norman-ml/norman_sdk_python/README.md

 > ⚠️ **Important:**
 > Store your API key securely.
-> API keys **cannot be regenerated** - if you lose yours, you’ll need to create a new account.
+> API keys **cannot be regenerated** - if you lose your key, you will lose access to all your data in result across norman clients.

 ## 3. Run your first model

 With the Norman SDK, running a model is straightforward.
 You select a model from our [Models Library](https://norman-ai.com/library), check the required inputs and their format, and invoke the model using a simple API call.

+---
+### Define an invocation Configuration
 Norman makes a distinction between deploying a model and invoking it.
 We call their configuration classes, respectively, the Model config and the Invocation config.

----
-### Define an invocation Configuration
 ```python
 invocation_config = {
     "model_name": "stable-diffusion-3.5-large",